Survey of Gravitationally-lensed Objects in HSC Imaging (SuGOHI). VIII. New galaxy-scale lenses from the HSC SSP: New Lens Candidates

 \subsection{Overlap with other lens searches}

-Separate from this work, \cite{canameras+2021}, Jaelani et al. (in preparation), and Shu et al. (in preparation) have recently applied machine learning-based lens search algorithms to the HSC SSP Public Data Release 2 \citep{aihara+2019} and have published lens candidates from these searches.
+Separate from this work, \citet{canameras+2021}, \citet{shu+2022}, and Jaelani et al. (in preparation) have recently applied machine learning-based lens search algorithms to the HSC SSP Public Data Release 2 \citep{aihara+2019} and have published lens candidates from these searches.
 Additional lens candidates from recent lens searches in other surveys have also been compiled and are cross-matched with our candidates (R. Ca\~{n}ameras, private communication).

 Although our work is based on a larger dataset, there is some overlap in the candidates we have discovered, and the quality of the HSC imaging data is often superior to those of these previous searches.
 We have indicated these candidates and cited the appropriate references in Table~\ref{tab:lens_candidates}.
 While some of these previous searches graded the lens candidates in a similar way to this study, they are often based on lower-quality data or used a slightly different grading scheme.
 As such, we do not take into consideration a candidate's grade or likelihood of being a lens from these previous studies.